TheodoreHua/ClaimDoneRemover/README.md

 freeze if the program deletes a comment while the bot is processing it.
 This has currently happened to two users that we know of.
 There is currently nothing we can do about this until an update is made on the bots side**

-Also known as CDRemover or CDR, this program removes "claim" and "done" comments after a period of time or a bot response.
+Also known as CDRemover or CDR, this program removes blacklisted comments after a period of time or a bot response.
 It is designed with r/TranscribersOfReddit transcribers in mind; specifically those who are tired of these comments clogging up their profiles.
+While you can use this for other purposes, it will require quite a bit of config tweaking, and it isn't really specialized for use otherwise.
+You can also try [Murdo Maclachlan's OSCR program](https://github.com/MurdoMaclachlan/oscr) which while also designed for ToR users, it's slightly more generalized and may be easier to setup for non-ToR use.

-If you've been a transcriber for a while, chances are this program will not remove every "claim" or "done" you've ever posted however you should be able to get most of them following the instructions in the FAQ, the max is 1000 comments back depending on the setting you chose, and if you have it running in the background, it should check for `claim` and `done` every certain amount of seconds you set.
+If you've been a transcriber for a while, chances are this program will not remove every blacklisted comment you've ever posted however you should be able to get most of them following the instructions in the FAQ, the max is 1000 comments back depending on the setting you chose, and if you have it running in the background, it should check for comment bodies that are equal to entries in a set blacklist every certain amount of time you set.

 ## Installation and Use